Kelsey Creek (Washington): History

 Originally the Kelsey Creek drainage basin included what is now Phantom Lake.
-In the late 1800s, however, farmer Henry Thode redirected the Phantom Lake outlet to Lake Sammamish, resulting in a reduced water flow to Kelsey Creek.
+In the late 1800s, however, farmer Henry Thode redirected the Phantom Lake outlet to Lake Sammamish, resulting in reduced water flow to Kelsey Creek.

 For centuries, the Mercer Slough wetlands had been a swamp, marsh, and shallow water area, with the Mercer Slough itself being effectively a shallow inlet of Lake Washington.
 In 1894, a small sawmill operated at the upper end of the slough and both logs and processed timber would be floated down the slough to Lake Washington.
 At the time, the slough was both wide enough and deep enough to accommodate log rafts, launches, tugs, small steamers, and stern-wheelers.

 Following the completion of the Lake Washington Ship Canal and Hiram M. Chittenden Locks in 1917, the water level of Lake Washington was lowered 8.8 ft exposing the lake bed along the course of the present-day slough.
 The Mercer Slough was partially dredged in the 1920s to make it navigable to small watercraft.
 Today, canoes can be rented to explore the lower waterway.

 The King County government and City of Bellevue began acquiring parcels in the Mercer Slough in 1957 for preservation of the wetlands and surrounding natural areas.
 By 1990, 311 acre had been purchased.